Aliases for PSMC6 Gene

 GeneCards Summary for PSMC6 Gene

 PSMC6 (Proteasome 26S Subunit, ATPase 6) is a Protein Coding gene.
 Diseases associated with PSMC6 include phaeochromocytoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Epstein-Barr virus infection and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include hydrolase activity and protein binding, bridging.